 I’ve put these parts to the test for sure, and no longer have worries about them holding up.
 They’ve taken nitrous launches, power shifts, and nasty clutch dumps with no issues whatsoever.
 However, the power is now being delivered directly to my next weakest drivetrain link, the stock differential.
 I’ve ruined several of these diffs and actually take two of them to the track with me as spares.
 The next step will be a DSS 9″ conversion which will complete the build and allow me to launch without crossing my fingers.

 DSS gets a 10 from me!
 Zero complaints and solid customer service.
-If you’re wondering which way to go with your build, give these guys a call at the number below and they will explain the benefits of their products and R&D. They have been here for our Modern Hemi cars since the beginning, and are still here.
+If you’re wondering which way to go with your build, give these guys a call and they will explain the benefits of their products and R&D. They have been here for our Modern Hemi cars since the beginning, and are still here.